-Let me fist begin by saying I am not an conspiracy theorist and I do not think we’re going “Mad Max”.
+Let me fist begin by saying we’re not going “Mad Max”.
 Meaning, you aren’t going to see people driving around with loin cloths and hockey masks in pursuit of gasoline and food.
 So please, keep that in mind as you read this post.
 I had to make sure my wife understood this before I started buying our supplies, because I didn’t want her to think I was going nuts on her.

 These are the situations I’m preparing for.
 Not “Mad Max” nuclear Armageddon.
 Just a little food storage and other necessities.
 The fact is, our government is out of control, spending money it doesn’t have.
 The only way politicians can afford to keep government running is to borrow and print more money, which leads to inflation.
 Conversely, if job growth is stagnant or we have a currency war with the rest of the world, deflation kicks in which is really bad for people who save money.